-- Title VI of the Civil Rights Act of 1964 (42 U.S.C.§ 2000d et seq., 78 stat.
-252), (prohibits discrimination on the basis of race, color, national origin); - 49 C.F.R.
-Part 21 (entitled Non-discrimination in Federally Assisted Programs Of The Department Of Transportation-Effectuation Of Title VI Of The Civil Rights Act Of 1964); - 28 C.F.R.
-Section 50.3 (U.S. Department of Justice Guidelines for Enforcement of Title VI of the Civil Rights Act of 1964);
+- Title VI of the Civil Rights Act of 1964 (42 U.S.C. §2000d et seq., 78 stat.
+252), which prohibits discrimination based on race, color, national origin; - 49 C.F.R.
+Part 21 (entitled Non-discrimination in Federally-Assisted Programs of the Department of Transportation Effectuation of Title VI of The Civil Rights Act of 1964); - 28 C.F.R. section 50.3 (U.S. Department of Justice Guidelines for Enforcement of Title VI of the Civil Rights Act of 1964);

-The preceding statutory and regulatory cites hereinafter are referred to as the "Acts" and "Regulations," respectively.
+The preceding statutory and regulatory cites hereinafter are referred to as the "Acts" and "Regulations" respectively.